timacdonald/has-parameters/readme.md

 ### Parameter aliases

 Some middleware will have different behaviour based on the type of values passed through to a specific parameter.
-As an example, Laravel's `ThrottleRequests` middleware allows you to optionally pass the name of a rate limiter to the `$maxAttempts` parameter.
+As an example, Laravel's `ThrottleRequests` middleware allows you to pass the name of a rate limiter to the `$maxAttempts` parameter, instead of a numeric value, in order to utilise that named limiter on the endpoint.

 ```php
 <?php